aspose-words/Aspose.Words-Documentation/net/getting-started/aspose-words-or-other-solutions/aspose-words-or-open-xml-sdk/_index.md

 ### Security

-Aspose.Words software can be considered more secure compared to Open XML SDK as it is developed in a governed condition of the employees having excellent experience in this specific area.
+Aspose.Words software can be considered more secure compared to Open XML SDK as it is developed in a governed condition that our employees having excellent experience in this specific area abide.

 ### Stability